toxdes/python-scripts/README.md

 Binary:0b111111111100
 Octal:0o7774
 Hex:0xffc
 ```

 ### 6. `imports.py`

-This is just because I wanted to avoid writing `import math`, everytime I wanted to use python as a calculator.
+Created to avoid repeatedly writing `import math` every time I want to use Python as a calculator.
+It also includes additional functions from combinatorics.

 ##### Examples